Qumran: Qumran as commercial center

 While the villa model has gained little support, the evidence that it tried to deal with has led to further attempts at explanation.

 Lena Cansdale and Alan Crown argued for the first time that the settlement was a fortified road station and a port town on the shores of the Dead Sea, meaning that the site was actually a prominent commercial site (or "entrepot") on a major north–south trade route.

 Yizhar Hirschfeld accepted that Qumran was originally a Hasmonean fortress.
 Citing his work at ‘Ein Feshkha as a comparison, he suggested that the site at Qumran ultimately became an agriculturally-based, fortified trading station during the Herodian era.

 Yizhak Magen and Yuval Peleg have focused their 10-year excavation at Qumran upon the vast water system at Qumran.
-They accept that the site was originally a "forward field fort", but argue that the site was repurposed as a pottery production plant, and that the water system was actually used to bring the clay-laced water into the site for the purpose of pottery production.
-Y. Magen and Y. Peleg proposed that Qumran was a pottery export site and said clay in pool 71 was used.
-(Samples of that clay have now been analysed, and they do not match tested Qumran pottery.
+They accept that the site was originally a "forward field fort", but argue that the site was repurposed as a pottery production plant, and that the water system was actually used to bring the clay-laced water into the site.
+This water was then directed to the pools, where the clay could fall to the bottom.
+The resulting sediment was then used for the purpose of pottery production, according to these authors.
+Thus, Y. Magen and Y. Peleg proposed that Qumran was a pottery export site.
+Their excavations revealed a large amount of clay at the bottom of pool 71, so this was used as part of their argument.

+Pottery clay analysis

+Samples of the clay found at Qumran have now been analysed, as well as the composition of various ceramic items.
+These studies indicate that much of Qumran pottery was not produced at the site.
+It appears that as much as two thirds of Qumran pottery was not made from Qumran clay.

 "This information goes straight against" the Magen Peleg proposal, according to scientists J. Gunneweg and M. Balla.
-J. Michniewicz responding to previous analyses of Balla and Gunneweg, wrote, "Balla and Gunneweg's conclusions are corroborated neither by information about which elements were taken for statistical interpretation and which determined the division particularly strongly.... nor by the reference data or statistical computation".)
+J. Michniewicz responding to previous analyses of Balla and Gunneweg, wrote, "Balla and Gunneweg's conclusions are corroborated neither by information about which elements were taken for statistical interpretation and which determined the division particularly strongly.... nor by the reference data or statistical computation".

+In 2020, Gunneweg responded to the objections of Michniewicz (as well as those of Joseph Yellin).
+While admitting the validity of some of critics' objections, he defended the overall thesis as proposed by him and Balla in several publications.

+There appears to be a broad agreement in the research since 2000 that much of the pottery found in Qumran was brought there from other places.